rainlanguage/arb-bot/README.md

 - `--hops`, Option to specify how many hops the binary search should do, default is 7 if left unspecified, Will override the 'HOPS' in env variables
 - `--retries`, Option to specify how many retries should be done for the same order, max value is 3, default is 1 if left unspecified, Will override the 'RETRIES' in env variables
 - `--pool-update-interval`, Option to specify time (in minutes) between pools updates, default is 15 minutes, Will override the 'POOL_UPDATE_INTERVAL' in env variables
+- `--concurrency`, Option to set concurrency limit for processing orders in async manner, default is 1, ie no concurrency, use 'max' for maximum concurrency, Will override the 'CONCURRENCY' in env variables"
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information